Adi-iitd/AI-Art/README.md

 <img src = https://user-images.githubusercontent.com/41862477/49682529-b23e2880-fadb-11e8-8625-82fc2b14c487.png width = 1000>

-<p align = "justify"> <i>Style Transfer uses a pre-trained Convolutional Neural Network to get the content and style representations of the image, but why do these intermediate outputs within our pre-trained image classification network allow us to define style and content representations?</i> These pre-trained models trained on image classification tasks can understand the image.
+<p align = "justify"> <i>Style Transfer uses a pre-trained Convolutional Neural Network to get the content and style representations of the image, but why do these intermediate outputs within our pre-trained image classification network allow us to define style and content representations?</i> </p>

+<p>These pre-trained models trained on image classification tasks can understand the image.
 This requires taking the raw image as input pixels and building an internal representation that converts the raw image pixels into a complex understanding of the features present within the image.
 The first few feature maps represent low-level features like edges and textures.
-As we go deeper and deeper through the network, the activation maps represent higher-level features - objects like wheels, or eyes, or faces. </p>

-> Style Transfer incorporates <i> three </i> different kinds of losses:
+As we go deeper and deeper through the network, the activation maps represent higher-level features - objects like wheels, or eyes, or faces.
+Style Transfer incorporates <b> three </b> different kinds of losses: </p>

 - **Content Cost**: **J**<sub>Content</sub> (C, G)
 - **Style Cost**: **J**<sub>Style</sub> (S, G)